The view down the Giant Steps in Paradise Valley

 You need to know you’re traveling through a bear corridor

-From the intersection, follow the creek upstream towards Lake Annette.
+Reach an intersection at the 4.2 km mark, about one hour into the hike.
+Follow the creek upstream towards Lake Annette.
 If you went right instead, you’d reach Saddleback after a 4.1 km hike.
 It’s a pretty pass between Fairview and Saddleback Mountain on the way up Fairview Mountain.

 Cross Paradise Creek again at 5.2 km and then hike on a moderately steep trail to reach Annette Lake.
 It’s a nice place for a picnic lunch.

-There are several bridges to cross on the route in
+There are several bridges across Paradise Creek on the hike to Lake Annette

-There are several bridges to cross on the route in to Lake Annette
+There are several bridges across Paradise Creek on the hike to Lake Annette

 Lake Annette never disappoints